ROBERT SIEGEL, Host:

 KEITH: When she says anxiety, she means it.
 It all started when Anstet tried using tax software back in 1998.

-Mr. DAVID FALCHECK (Writer): This year, I think I really got over the hump, and it took me less time than I thought it was going to take.
+DAVID FALCHECK: This year, I think I really got over the hump, and it took me less time than I thought it was going to take.

 KEITH: But there was a time when Falcheck decided his taxes had gotten too complicated to handle on his own.